 If there is ever another condition with more confusion and controversy, I would like to know!

 Commonly, people are suffering from a host of symptoms at the time of identifying the Lyme infection.
 Identification is not easy in itself.
-At Westcoast Integrative Health we use the only testing and lab that stands behind their research in the identification of Lyme.
-Western blot testing against a host of surface proteins using a combination of IgG and IgM antibodies are commonly required to identify the Lyme infection.
-Even using this testing, with or without CD 57 cell identification, Lyme’s can be hard to identify and requires clinical experience to treat and cure.
+At Westcoast Integrative Health we use the latest testing in the identification of Lyme Disease.
+Western blot testing against a host of surface proteins using a combination of IgG and IgM antibodies are commonly required to identify the Lyme infection, but also a new test called an Immunoblot allows the quantification of infection in the body.

-If you feel that Lyme disease or any number of coinfections (babesiosis, ehrlichiosis, bartonella, mycoplasma, STARI, tularemia among others) are a concern for you, please consider visiting Dr Brian Davies, Naturopath, at Westcoast Integrative Health!
+If you feel that Lyme disease or any number of coinfections (babesiosis, ehrlichiosis, bartonella, mycoplasma, STARI, tularemia among others) are a concern for you, please consider at least a consultation with Dr Davies.

 Check out this symptom chart to see if you have any of these concerns – http://www.lyme-symptoms.com/LymeCoinfectionChart.html